Yannoik/wahlo_analysis/README.md

 # Analysis of wahlomat-datasets for different elections in Germany

 Elections are the foundation of modern democracies, but also bring some interesting dynamics with them.
-To bring the positions of the parties to light, the federal ministry of political education (https://www.bpb.de/) runs the wahl-o-mat (https://www.wahl-o-mat.de/), where answers of the participant are compared to the answers of the parties to show the overlap and give hints which party may support the participants positions most.
+To bring the positions of the parties to light, the [federal ministry of political education](https://www.bpb.de/) runs the [wahl-o-mat](https://www.wahl-o-mat.de/), where answers of the participant are compared to the answers of the parties to show the overlap and give hints which party may support the participants positions most.

 Here we compare the answers of each party to the answers of the other parties and evalueate their overlap to find clusters of parties with the same set of positions.
-For a decent visualization the graph-tool package is used (https://graph-tool.skewed.de/).
+For a decent visualization the [graph-tool](https://graph-tool.skewed.de/) package is used.

 example 1: Here is the output of the sfpd-layout-algorithm with the overlap as spring-constants for the brandenburg election, the percentages on edges show the ratio of identical answers:
 ![](brandenburg_network.png)